SAP-samples/teched2023-AD272/exercises/1_SAPBuildApps/README.md

     ![Entities added](/exercises/1_SAPBuildApps/images/3-data-add-entities2.jpg)

 You can now click **Browse Real Data** to see live data from the CAP service.
+After viewing the data, you can close it (X).

 ![Browse real data](/exercises/1_SAPBuildApps/images/3-data.jpg)